StringManolo/dangerous/README.md

  -a,  --adition  Add/Remove file extension to/from file.
  -c,  --compression  Compress/Decompress the files to reduce end size.
  -d,  --decrypt  Only decrypt.
 If a non encrypted file is in the path, will be encrypted.
  -e,  --encrypt  Only encrypt.
 Uses weak Symmetric-key algorithm.
-Similar to Vernan or Affine encryption.
+Similar to Vernam or Affine encryption.
  -h,  --help     Open this menu.
  -i,  --interactive  Extra help to use the ransomware.
  -k,  --key      Key/Password to encrypt files.